TheMisterOdd/Breeze/README.md

 # Leiva, the definitive low-level programming language
 ## Download & Installation
 There are not actual releases, since this language is a prototype.

+## How Leiva works:
+Leiva is written in [Go](https://golang.org/) and the compiled with [gcc](https://github.com/gcc-mirror/gcc).
+The interpreter and the translater of Leiva is written in Go, then the compilation process takes place in C.

+###### Translater:
+The translater is in charge of converting the Leiva language into C language and then, compile it with gcc.
+That gives Leiva, the powerful syntax of it and the power an speed of C.

 ## Compilation

 #### If you want to interpret your code use: